-The issue with most of Testofen products out there is that they’re marketed in such a way that implies they can boost Testosterone to the point where muscle growth is accelerated, like steroids.
+The issue with most Testofen products out there is that they’re marketed in such a way which implies they can boost Testosterone to the point where muscle growth is actually accelerated, like steroids.

 If you’re test levels are already within the normal, healthy range, Testofen won’t do much for you in the way of increasing Testosterone.

 The older you are, the more likely it is to work, since our natural Testosterone levels tend to decline after age 30 or so.

 I just feel bad for the people who buy into the hyped up marketing campaigns claiming that Testofen is some sort of scientific break through that will make you feel like you’re 30 again.

 Any effect is going to be subtle.
 It’s not some miracle cure for aging but it can help improve your sex drive.
 For some people, that’s great!
 For others, it’s kind of a disappointment.